mild-blue/txmatching/README.md

 It consists of backend written in Python and an Angular frontend.

-## How to quickly run the app locally without docker
+## How to run the app locally

 The project can run only on MacOS (not M1 chip) or Linux as we are using [graph-tool](https://graph-tool.skewed.de/) package that does not support Windows.
+WSL, unfortunately, won't help.
+To run the app in Windows you need Docker.
+Just use `docker compose up` command.

 ### Prepare Frontend
 In order to build Frontend for the app one must run `make build-fe`.